priyansh210/ns3-marl-uav/examples/handover/README.md

 ## Scenario

-Four enBs are placed in a square of 1000m x 1000m.
+Four eNBs are placed in a square of 1000m x 1000m.
 Three UEs follow a RandomWaypointMobilityModel within the square, meaning they walk from a randomly sampled point to another.
 This happens in a straight line and with constant speed.

 Automatic handovers, e.g., via the A2A4RsrqHandoverAlgorithm or the A3RsrpHandoverAlgorithm are disabled.
 Instead, one UE (UE0) is controlled by an agent.